FanmeiWang/FairRoute-Multilingual-Benefit-Triage-Explanation-Assistant/README.md

   - Robust fairness evaluation.
 - For the purposes of the G7 GovAI Grand Challenge, it illustrates how **multilingual triage, routing and explanation** can be implemented in a concrete, inspectable way.

+## Ownership and copyright

+FairRoute: Multilingual Benefit Triage, Routing & Explanation Assistant was created by
+**Fanmei Wang and Alexander YZ Fu** (2025).

+Unless otherwise noted, all source code and documentation in this repository is
+Copyright (c) 2025 Fanmei Wang and Alexander YZ Fu.
+All rights reserved.